HOME WISE Uranium Project > Mining & Milling > Issues >

 On Nov.
 30, 2004, Cameco released its Environmental Assessment Study Report for the Proposed Production Increase at the McArthur River mine and the Key Lake mill.

-> Download McArthur River Operation, Key Lake Operation: Environmental Assessment Study Report for the Proposed Production Increase, November 2004 external link (8.9M PDF)
+> Download McArthur River Operation, Key Lake Operation: Environmental Assessment Study Report for the Proposed Production Increase, November 2004 (8.9M PDF)

 CNSC approves EA Guidelines for McArthur River production increase